ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why trends look embarrassing in hindsight.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on what people in 2050 will laugh at.

 ---